 And time after time, when questions came, I was the only one with answers.
 It was my plan, not their plan.

 All these years later, memory of that disappointment is still fresh.
 I did learn my lesson, though, and I changed my strategy as a business plan consultant.
 From then on I made sure that any plan I worked on belonged — and I’m talking about intellectual ownership here, conceptual ownership — to the real plan owners, not the consultant.

 If you have the luxury of a budget to pay an outside expert, consultant, or business plan writer, then maybe you should use them.
-This might be a good use of division of labor, and perhaps you can lever off somebody else’s experience and expertise.
+This might be a good use of division of labor, and perhaps you can lever off somebody else’s experience and expertise (by karaba at dhead).
 However, that will not work for you unless you always remember that it has to be your plan, not the consultant’s plan.
 Know everything in it, backwards and forwards, and inside out.